jtmoon79/jtmoon79/README.md

 Thread on linking to icons: https://github.com/simple-icons/simple-icons/discussions/6895 -->

-### StackExchange
+### StackExchange Questions and Answers

 <a href="https://stackexchange.com/users/216253/"><img src="https://stackexchange.com/users/flair/216253.png" width="208" height="58" alt="profile for @JamesThomasMoon on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for @JamesThomasMoon on Stack Exchange, a network of free, community-driven Q&amp;A sites" /></a>

-Some of my favorite StackExchange questions:
+Some of my favorite StackExchange posts:

 - [_What is the list of python settings that affect encoding, decoding, and printing?_](https://stackoverflow.com/questions/54625182/) (_Question + Answer_)
 - [_Python Windows embeddable package fails to run "No module named pip" "The system cannot find the path specified: 'C:\\python-3.9.6-embed-amd64\\DLLs'"_](https://stackoverflow.com/questions/68958635/python-windows-embeddable-package-fails-to-run-no-module-named-pip-the-system/68958636#68958636) (_Question + Answer_)